MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inbox-driver-inf-configuration.md

 ![CFU firmware update](images/transfer-flowchart.png)

-## Configure the CFU inbox driver INF
+## Configure your custom CFU INF file

-1. Update the INF with hardware IDs of your devices.
-Replace the hardware ID in in this section with hardwareID(s) of your supported devices.
+1. In your custom INF file, insert the hardware IDs of your devices as indicated in this sample.

     ```inf
     ; Target the Hardware ID for your devices.